 Abstracts are submitted on the website - email submissions are not accepted.
 Authors not already registered on the website are able to request an account which has their Professional and Contact information.
 This information is confidential but allows the Conference organisers to track the Peer Review process and maintain an audit trail of reviews despite anonymity of both authors and peer reviewers.

 Each abstract is reviewed in a double-blind peer review process.
 The double-blind review process ensured that both authors and reviewers remain anonymous during the peer review process.
 Authors do not know who conducted their reviews, Reviewers do not know whose paper they are reviewing.

 Peer Reviewers are pre-registered on the website.
 At the beginning of the Review period, Peer Reviewers are requested to confirm that they are available to review Abstracts and/or Papers.
-Peer Reviewers should be aware that the MINIMUM time required to review an abstract is 20-30 minutes, while a paper takes at least 1 hour.
-Significantly more time reviewing paper is common in order to do them justice.
+Peer Reviewers should be aware that the MINIMUM time required to review an abstract is 20-30 minutes.

 Peer Reviewers complete their review on the website, which involves both multiple-choice selects and free-form comment assessments.
 Peer reviewers should be prepared to provide some detail, particularly for negative evaluations.
 Reviewers can provide feedback for the author, and also private feedback for the Conference Review Committee.

 A list of the peer reviewers is included in the Conference Proceedings.

 4 Conference Committee Review